haml/haml/REFERENCE.md

 itemscope allowfullscreen default inert sortable truespeed typemustmatch
 ```

-`data-*` is also regarded as boolean.
+"data-\*" is also regarded as boolean.

 ### other attributes
-No hyphenation and boolean support.
+No hyphenation and boolean support. `false` is rendered as "false" (like Rails helpers).

 ```rb
 # Input